 Sweet and Savory From Bakery Li&U

 If there is a China Town in a city, I will find it.
-More than likely I will also find an Asian bakery.
-It is almost like a sixth sense!
-While in Den Haag, I decided to stay in the China Town area so I could be close to… Asian Food!
+More than likely, I will also find an Asian bakery.
+It is almost like a sixth sense.
+While in Den Haag, I decided to stay in the China Town area, which allowed me closeness to… Asian Food!

 Posh Brunch – Posh Digs

-I know, I am a sucker for posh places.
-I love them!
-I try to check out established, historical places that hold old a bit of old time luxury from days gone by.
+I do have a soft spot for posh places, I adore them.
+I always try to check out established, historical places that hold old a bit of old time luxury from days gone by.
 The Hotel Des Indes in Den Haag was the perfect place to fill that need.

-For breakfast I ordered eggs well done over brioche toast with bacon.
+For bunch I ordered eggs well done over brioche toast with bacon.
 It was simple but presented rather nicely.
-It was a very nice way to start the rest of my day and before hitting the museum.
+It was a very lovely way to start the rest of my day, and before hitting the museum in Den Haag.